 If the request is not successful, the response indicates the error condition.
 Specifically, for the case that the authorization credentials are invalid or if the account identifier provided does not exist, the response code 403 (Forbidden) is returned.
 Other 4xx and 5xx responses follow standard HTTP error condition conventions, as described in RFC 9110 [14].

-When creating the NFInstanceId Authority Token, the Token Authority validates that the information contained in the NFInstanceId accurately represents the NF instance id the requesting party is authorized to represent based on their pre-established, verified, and secure relationship.
+When creating the NF Certificate Authority Token, the Token Authority validates that the information contained in the token accurately represents the NF instance id and additional NF profile parameters the requesting party is authorized to represent based on their pre-established, verified, and secure relationship.
 Note that the fingerprint in the token request is not meant to be verified by the Token Authority but rather is meant to be signed as part of the token so that the party that requests the token can, as part of the challenge response, allow the ACME server to validate that the token requested and used came from the same party that controls the ACME client.

-6.2.2.5 Validation of NFInstanceId Authority Token
+6.2.2.5 Validation of NF Certificate Authority Token

 Upon receiving a response to the challenge, the Operator CA's ACME server performs the following steps to determine the validity of the response.